hpe-storage/python-hpedockerplugin/ansible_3par_docker_plugin/README.md

 # Automated Installer for 3PAR Docker Volume plugin (Ansible)

-These are Ansible playbooks to automate the install of the HPE 3PAR Docker Volume Plug-in for Docker for use within Kubernetes/OpenShift environments.
+These are Ansible playbooks to automate the install of the HPE 3PAR Docker Volume Plug-in for Docker for use within standalone docker environment or Kubernetes/OpenShift environments.

-If you are not using Kubernetes or OpenShift, we recommend you take a look at the [Quick Start guide](/docs/quick_start_guide.md) for using the HPE 3PAR Docker Volume Plug-in in a standalone Docker environment.

->**NOTE:** The Ansible installer only supports RHEL/CentOS.
+>**NOTE:** The Ansible installer only supports Ubuntu/RHEL/CentOS.
 If you are using another distribution of Linux, you will need to modify the playbooks to support your application manager (apt, etc.) and the pre-requisite packages.

 ### Getting Started